Martin Delany: Emigration

 In May 1859, Delany sailed from New York for Liberia, to investigate the possibility of a new black nation in the region.
-The colony had been founded by the American Colonization Society to relocate free blacks outside of the United States.
+The colony had been founded by the American Colonization Society to relocate free black people outside of the United States.
 He traveled for nine months and signed an agreement with eight indigenous chiefs in the Abeokuta region, in today's Nigeria, that would permit settlers to live on "unused land" in return for applying their skills for the community's good.
 It is a question whether Delany and the chiefs shared the same concepts of land use.
 The treaty was later dissolved due to warfare in the region, opposition by white missionaries, and the advent of the American Civil War.

-In April 1860, Delany left Liberia for England, where he was honored by the International Statistical Congress.
-One American delegate, however, walked out in protest.
+In April 1860, Delany left Liberia for England.
+His presence at the International Statistical Congress in London in July of that year discomfited the American minister to Great Britain, former Vice-president George M. Dallas:Toward the close of the session, Lord Brougham, seeing Mr. Dallas, the American Minister, present, said: 'I hope my friend Mr. Dallas will forgive me reminding him that there is a negro present, a member of the Congress.'
+(Loud laughter and vociferous cheering.)
+After the cheering had subsided, Mr. Dallas made no sign, but the negro in question, who happened to be Dr. Martin R. Delany, from Canada, rose, amid loud cheers, and said: 'I pray your Royal Highness will allow me to thank his lordship, who is always a most unflinching friend of the negro, for the observation he has made, and I assure your Royal Highness and his lordship that I am a man.'
+This novel and unexpected incident elicited a round of cheering very extraordinary for an assembly of sedate statisticians.According to some sources, an abashed American delegate walked out in protest.
 As 1860 ended, Delany returned to the United States.
 The next year, he began planning settlement of Abeokuta, and gathered a group of potential settlers and funding.
 However, when Delany decided to remain in the United States to work for emancipation of slaves, the pioneer plans fell apart.